prithwijoysaha/prithwijoysaha/README.md

 - 👋 Hi, I’m @prithwijoysaha
-- 👀 I’m interested in MERN Stack, Larvel and Machine Learning.
+- 👀 I’m interested in Machine Learning, MERN Stack, React Native and Larvel.
 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on Machine Learning.
-- 📫 How to reach me : sahaprithwijoy@gmail.com
+- 📫 How to reach me : sahaprithwijoy@gmail.com (Mention that you find from github)

 <!---
 prithwijoysaha/prithwijoysaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.